Land High-Quality SEO Clients With This Cold Email Tactic

 #2.
 Targeting the “Goldilocks Zone” SEO prospects

-Also known as highly qualified SEO prospects, the Goldilocks Zone clients are those who have success in organic search to some extent, but there’s room for improvement.
-So, ideally, they are not yet among the top ranked websites in the SERPs, but have the potential to reach the crest of the Google wave.
+Also known as highly qualified SEO prospects, the Goldilocks Zone clients are those business owners who have success in organic search to some extent, but there’s room for improvement.
+So, ideally, they are not yet among the top-ranked websites in the SERPs, but have the potential to reach the crest of the Google wave.

 The prospects who are not in search engine results pages at all, along with the ones who are at the top of SERPs, are not the ones you should be targeting.
 Those who are already killing it in organic search probably don’t need your help, while those who don’t rank at all for their relevant keywords are probably not yet ready to plow their money into SEO.

-Important note: Target SEO prospects that come from the niche(s) you know very well and in which you already have some (or much) experience and/or success.
-This way you will have the opportunity to use some of your past SEO endeavors that were triumphant as case studies, which will help you convince your potential clients to opt for your agency.
+Important note: Target SEO prospects that come from the market segments you know very well and in which you already have experience and/or success.
+This way you will gain more SEO clients and the opportunity to use some of your successful past SEO work as case studies, which will help you convince your potential clients to opt for your agency.

 So, the plan is to develop a surefire strategy that will help you focus on prospects who have already recognized the value and the potential impact of SEO.
 These are the ideal ICPs you should be searching for.

-And here’s how to do that in 2 easy and actionable steps:
+And here are some ways to get SEO do that in 2 easy and actionable steps:

 1. Identify the keyword(s) you want to target